Harshana Nanayakkara

-Harshana Nanayakkara is a Sri Lankan former film actor, lawyer, and politician currently serving as the Minister of Justice and National Integration of the Government of Sri Lanka since November 2024.
+Harshana Nanayakkara (born 16 January 1972) is a Sri Lankan former film actor, lawyer, and politician currently serving as the Minister of Justice and National Integration of the Government of Sri Lanka since November 2024.
 He is a member of the Parliament of Sri Lanka from Colombo Electoral District since November 2024 as a member of the National People's Power.
 He is also a national executive committee Member of NPP.

 Minister Nanayakkara has stated that he intends to repeal the Prevention of Terrorism Act and replace it with a new law.

 Personal life

 His father Yasapalitha Nanayakkara was a popular director in Sri Lankan cinema and stage drama as well as a screenwriter, producer, lyricist and actor.
 His mother Manoshi Perera was a housewife.
 Harshana has four uncles - Vasudeva, Padmakumara, Hemakumara, Asanga and four aunties - Swarna Sakunthala, Ranjani, Lanka and Nilmini.
 Harshana's two uncles: Vasudeva Nanayakkara is a former minister and a member of the parliament, and Hemakumara Nanayakkara is a former minister and governor of Western Province.